emersonrp/bindcontrol/README.md

 * [Python](https://www.python.org) version 3.10 or later
 * [wxPython](https://www.wxpython.org) version 4.1 or later

-Windows and MacOS users, follow the instructions on the above sites' download pages to install Python and wxPython.
+Windows users, follow the instructions on the above sites' download pages to install Python and wxPython.

-<i>MacOS users: fiddling with installing recent versions of Python can be a rabbit hole.
-Use the pre-rolled Bindcontrol.app if it's available and works for you.</i>
+MacOS users:  I recommend following the instructions in [this article at opensource.com](https://opensource.com/article/19/5/python-3-default-mac#comments) to get Python 3 installed and working by default.
+Once everything is working, you will want to run `pip3 install wxPython`.

 Linux users, install your distribution's packages for Python 3 and wxPython.